Dru808/Dru808.github.io/app/index.md

 ## Professional Experience

-### Manager
+### Auditor II
-#### Ba-Le, Mililani, HI
+#### Hansen, Pearl City, HI
-##### 2016 – 2018
+##### Jan.
+2019 – Present

-- Train new hires on the etiquettes of customer service to provide a warm and family style dining experience.
-- Conduct interviews for new hires.
-Being selective in the process to ensure the employee will be a good fit to avoid unnecessary cost of turnover and restaffing.
-- Keep track of and reorder food inventories on a daily basis to ensure our breads and vegetables are fresh.
-Reorder meats and supplies as needed.
-- Adjusting prices of the menu to reflect the rising food costs.
+- Check products to ensure accuracy of the order selectors
+- Replace product if an error is found
+- Tally and log all audits and errors on daily report
+- Print and verify audits routes
+- Communicate with warehouse employees and work with each other to ensure the right product gets onto the right truck in the case there are discrepancies

 ## Education
 ### DevLeague
+##### March - June 2017
 Dev League is an intense 3 months coding bootcamp that will train a person with no coding experience and turn them into a full stack developer.
 What is required to be successful in this tough environment is motivation, determination, and the ability to learn new skills at an insanely rapid pace.
-##### March - June 2017

 ### Associate of Science in Business Managment
 #### Cumulative GPA: 3.95